y-oga/Hyper-V-Replica-Cluster/How_to_create_cluster.md

   - The way to edit the config file is described below.
 - Copy **AutoScripts** to somewhere in **both servers**.
 - If you use Router VM, copy **RouterVM** image to same path in **both servers**.
-- If you use Windows Server 2012 R2, in advance, you need to create certificates on Windows 10 or Windows Server 2016 or Windows Server 2019.
+- If both host servers do NOT join Windows domain, you need to create certificates in advance.
   - The way to create certificates is described below.

 ### How to edit global_config.bat